exetico/Nilan_gateway_modbus/README.md

 ![SVG preview of system](images/overview.svg)

-This is a fork of https://github.com/jascdk/Nilan_Homeassistant mainly made to support platform.io.
+This is a fork of https://github.com/zinen/Nilan_gateway_modbus, which is a fork of https://github.com/jascdk/Nilan_Homeassistant. zinen started the support of Platform.io.
+This fork is made to support ESP32, and not only ESP8266.
+The solution origins from https://github.com/DanGunvald/NilanModbus.

-Which in turn is a fork of https://github.com/DanGunvald/NilanModbus
+Please note that this work use the Serial2 from the ESP32.
+You'll need to configure this, if you use the ESP32 Serial1 solution.

 # How to use:

 You can use this either via MQTT messages or via web request

 ## Web

 You can get some json values from the Nilan by calling to it via HTTP.
 Just use your browser and type:

 `http://[ip]/help` - This should give you som registers

 `http://[ip]/read/app` - This would for example give you some status of the output

 `http://[ip]/get/[adress]/[amountOfAdresessToRead]/[0=InputRegister(default),1=HoldingRegister]`- This would make you able to read raw data from controller

 `http://[ip]/set/[group]/[adress]/[value]`- This would make you able to send commands through HTTP

 e.g

 `http://10.0.1.16/read/app` This is a great starter to give you info about the modbus connection being ok as this reads from the safest area of the modbus registers.
 Other commands might fail as controller don't know the status of the requested index e.g. if sensor is not connected or optional board is not connected.

 `http://10.0.1.16/get/610/6/1` Will return read values of addresses 610-615 in holding register range.

 `http://10.0.1.16/set/control/1004/2700` This will set your temperature to 27 degrees.

 ## Getting values by MQTT: